Der-Penz/Scored/label-studio-setup/README.md

 ### Scripts:

-- `create-project`:
+- `project.py`:
-  Run this script to create a project with the appropriate view for the dart keypoint labeling.
+  Run this script to create a project thats correctly set up.
+  The Script will add the labeling interface, connect the ml backend and the local storage.
+  Running the project with the `--sync` flag will sync all storage buckets with the latest updates

-- `connect-ml-backend`:
+- `connect-ml-backend.py`:
   Run this script to connect the YOLO ML backend to the given project.